SuchitraShankar07/LSM/docs/documentation.md

 - int unregister_security (struct security_operations *ops);
 - int mod_reg_security (const char *name, struct security_operations *ops);
 - int mod_unreg_security (const char *name, struct security_operations *ops);

+If the security_operations function fails, it means some other security module has already been loaded.
+When this happens the mod_reg_seurity function is called in an attempt to registed with this security module.